Naseband/KillVolumeOSD/README.md

 Kills Windows 10's annoying Volume and Brightness display until the next time explorer is completely restarted.

 I only made this version as it is a lot simpler and I do not ever want to restore it.
-I also used a slightly different method to bring up the OSD (no key sends).
+I also used a slightly different method to bring up the OSD (no key sends to the active window).

 # Building